ropensci/weatherOz/README.md

 ## Example 2

-Source data from latitude and longitude coordinates (gridded data - SILO API) Southwood, QLD for max and min temperature and rainfall.
+Source data from latitude and longitude coordinates anywhere in Australia (interpolated/gridded data - SILO API) Southwood, QLD for max and min temperature and rainfall.

 ``` r
 library(weatherOz)